Kikoman90/RT/README.md

 ```
 ## Shortcuts

-Once the scene is rendered, you are able to select/unselect objects in the scene by using the <kbd>&nbsp;left mouse button&nbsp;</kbd>.
+Once the scene is rendered, you can select/unselect objects by using the <kbd>&nbsp;left mouse button&nbsp;</kbd>.

 <table width="100%">
 <thead>